 We are proud of our sporting tradition at Great Crosby.
 Our teams take part in local leagues and competitions with regular success.

 During the year we train and have teams for football, swimming, cross-country, netball, athletics, rugby, rounders and cricket.

 In lessons, the children also practise dance and gymnastics skills, hockey, basketball and lacrosse.
-Y3 have weekly swimming sessions at Merchant Taylors’ swimming pool.
+Y3 have weekly swimming sessions.

 The physical education policy at our school is to encourage children to enjoy all aspects of sport, whether it is competitive, creative and individual or team based.